 All prospective theatre (THR) majors must audition and be accepted into the program as well as apply for acceptance to The University of Tampa.

-All auditions for musical theatre, theatre and dance will be accepted digitally.
-There will be no in-person auditions until further notice.
+All auditions for musical theatre, theatre and dance will be accepted digitally or in person at an official admissions open house date.